Deraen/irccloud-chrome-app/README.md

 ## NOTE

-I'm not using this at the moment as there is a way to create an app from any url in Chrome.
+I'm not using this at the moment as there is a way to create an app from any url in Chrome (Windows and ChromeOS only).
 Here are the steps required to do that for Irccloud:

 1. Bookmark Irccloud into your Bookmark bar